Terms of reference

 - To consider reports of Professional, Statutory and Regulatory Bodies (PSRB) on undergraduate and postgraduate taught provision and make recommendations for action as appropriate.

-- To recommend for QAEC approval changes to the threshold and additional entry requirements for existing programmes of study.
+- To recommend to Programmes Committee for approval changes to the threshold and additional entry requirements for existing programmes of study.

 - To have oversight of programme specifications for taught degree programmes and course specifications for short course provision.